mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 ===================

 Drivers MUST be able to authenticate using either authentication or device type if there are multiple principals configured on the server.
+Note that ``directConnection=true`` is needed because the servers are part of a replica set.

 .. code-block::

-  mongodb://localhost/?authMechanism=MONGODB-OIDC&authMechanismProperties=PRINCIPAL_NAME:test_user1
+  mongodb://localhost:20178/?authMechanism=MONGODB-OIDC&authMechanismProperties=PRINCIPAL_NAME:test_user1&directConnection=true

-  mongodb://localhost/?authMechanism=MONGODB-OIDCauthMechanismProperties=PRINCIPAL_NAME:test_user2
+  mongodb://localhost:20178/?authMechanism=MONGODB-OIDCauthMechanismProperties=PRINCIPAL_NAME:test_user2&directConnection=true

-  mongodb://localhost/?authMechanism=MONGODB-OIDC&authMechanismProperties=DEVICE_NAME:aws
+  mongodb://localhost:20178/?authMechanism=MONGODB-OIDC&authMechanismProperties=DEVICE_NAME:aws&directConnection=true

 For this prose test, set ``AWS_WEB_IDENTITY_TOKEN_FILE`` to the ``test_user2`` generated token file.
 Use the appropriate generated tokens for the callbacks